felixs8/pylon-poc/project-management/tasks/task5.md

 # Task 5: Basic Material Selection Interface

-## Status: 📋 READY FOR IMPLEMENTATION
+## Status: ✅ COMPLETED

 ## Description

-Implement material selection functionality that allows users to choose between Metal, Plastic, and Composite materials with immediate visual updates to the 3D pylon model.
-Create a material selection UI component that integrates with the existing React Context state management system and provides visual differentiation through material appearance changes.
-This establishes the foundation for future pricing calculations and expands the configurator's customization capabilities.
+**COMPLETED**: Successfully implemented material selection functionality that allows users to choose between Metal, Plastic, and Composite materials with immediate visual updates to the 3D pylon model.
+Created a comprehensive material selection UI component that integrates with the existing React Context state management system and provides visual differentiation through material appearance changes.
+This establishes a solid foundation for future pricing calculations and expands the configurator's customization capabilities.

+## Implementation Summary

+Successfully implemented a comprehensive material selection interface that allows users to choose between three different materials with real-time 3D visual feedback.
+The implementation extends the existing React Context architecture and integrates seamlessly with the German-localized UI.

-## Acceptance Criteria
+## Acceptance Criteria - All Met ✅

 **AC1: Material Selection UI Component**